MSoup/DDRSongAggregator/README.md

 - query more music apps?
 - connect to front end to allow users to query a series of their choice

+## Updates
+3/13- gonna clean the extraction process and connect to front end